screensavers-club/argos-docs/docs/hardware/assembly-guide/camera.md

 ![Pi assembly](../../../static/img/assembly/cam10.png)

-24. Insert the ribbon cable and ensure the cable is not slantedly inserted.
+24. Insert the ribbon cable and ensure the cable is not slanted.

 ![Pi assembly](../../../static/img/assembly/cam11.png)